RoshniRanaDS27/NASA_Web_Scraping_For_Mars_BeautifulSoup/README.md

 6.Printed the list in notebook.
 7.stored the scraped data in a file (to ease sharing the data with others).
 8.exported the scraped data to a JSON file.

+# Part 2: Scrape and Analyze Mars Weather Data
+#Jupyter Notebook file "part_2_mars_weather_Roshni.ipynb"

+#